ROCm/ROCgdb/README-ROCM.md

 ROCm Debugger (ROCgdb)
 ======================

-This is ROCgdb, the ROCm source-level debugger for Linux, based on GDB, the GNU source-level debugger.
-It includes support for heterogenous debugging on the ROCm platform of an x86-based host architecture together with the AMD commercially available GPU architectures supported by the AMD Debugger API which is included with the ROCm release as the ROCdbgapi library.
+The ROCm Debugger (ROCgdb) is the ROCm source-level debugger for Linux, based on the GNU Debugger (GDB).
+It enables heterogenous debugging on the ROCm platform of an x86-based host architecture along with AMD GPU architectures supported by the AMD Debugger API Library (ROCdbgapi).
+The AMD Debugger API Library (ROCdbgapi) is included with the ROCm release.

-Standard GDB commands can be used for both CPU and GPU code debugging.
-For more information about ROCgdb, please refer to the *ROCgdb User Manual* which is installed as both texinfo files and as a single PDF file in ``/opt/rocm/share/doc/gdb`.
-In particular, refer to the *Debugging Heterogeneous Programs* chapter for general information, and the *AMD GPU* subsection of the *Architectures* section in the *Configuration-Specific Information* chapter.
-The *AMD GPU* subsection also provides the list of features not currently implemented, and known current restrictions.
+The current ROCm Debugger (ROCgdb) is an initial prototype that focusses on source line debugging and does not provide symbolic variable debugging capabilities.
+The user guide presents features and commands that may be implemented in future versions.

-For more information about ROCm, please refer to:
+For more information about ROCm, see:

 - https://github.com/RadeonOpenCompute/ROCm

+You can use the standard GDB commands for both CPU and GPU code debugging.
+For more information about ROCgdb, refer to the *ROCgdb User Guide* which is installed at:

+- ``/opt/rocm/share/info/gdb.info`` as a texinfo file
+- ``/opt/rocm/share/doc/gdb/gdb.pdf`` as a PDF file

+You can refer to the following chapters in the *ROCgdb User Guide* for more specific information about debugging heterogenous programs on ROCm:

+- *Debugging Heterogeneous Programs* provides general information about debugging heterogenous programs.
+- *Configuration-Specific Information > Architectures > AMD GPU* provides
+  specific information about debugging heterogenous programs on ROCm with supported AMD GPU chips.
+This section also lists the features, commands, and known issues that may be implemented and resolved in future releases.

-For more information about GDB, please refer to the README file in this folder or check the GDB home page at:
+For more information about the GNU Debugger (GDB), refer to the ``README`` file in this folder or check the GNU Debugger (GDB) web site at:

 - http://www.gnu.org/software/gdb